jekhokie/raspberry-noaa-v2/README.md

 For interest Jochen's image is the base for this offgrid system in Northern Norway!
 [https://usradioguy.com/science/off-grid-apt-lrpt-satellite-ground-station/](https://usradioguy.com/science/off-grid-apt-lrpt-satellite-ground-station/)

+There is also image by MihajloPi maintained at: [https://drive.google.com/drive/folders/1acaZ78VEROc7BWVtJ82C6qVrccA9CkR6](https://drive.google.com/drive/folders/1acaZ78VEROc7BWVtJ82C6qVrccA9CkR6)
+This image is oriented towards the general user and doesn't come with much software installed other than necessary.
+It was built from the minimal desktop version of the Raspberry OS Bullseye.

 These images are not always up to speed with the latest code, but lots of folks find images are a great way to get started quickly!

 ## Quick Start - building latest from the source on this repo